 }

-4. Error Messages That Tell Attackers Too Much
+4. Error Messages That Provide Reconnaissance

-Your PHP configuration for production should have:
+Your production PHP configuration should always have:

 display_errors = Off